copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - The Vibrating Square level is no longer a random maze; the player always generates in one of two small rooms at the bottom, and the square is always found in the center of one of three larger rooms.
-- New monster black mold: a black F that is sessile and has a passive deathly illness attack.
+- New monster "black mold": a black F that is sessile and has a passive deathly illness attack.
 It also causes illness when eaten, and like other molds can be used to ferment fruit juice, turning it into sickness.
 - Air terrain can now appear in levels other than the Planes.
 In such levels